 Here is a garden truth: Good Tools Make Good Work

-It’s too easy to get burned-out, tired & frustrated with manual labor.
+It’s too easy to get burned-out, tired & frustrated with manual labor of garden maintenance.
 And when that happens it is easier to call it a day and just go back inside.
 We’ve all been there.

-I’ve learned over the years that knowing what tools to use, and investing in them can make a world of difference.
+I’ve learned over the years that knowing what tools to use, and investing in them can change everything.

-It is the difference between quitting in frustration and feeling so empowered that you start looking for new ways to put your delightfully easy tools to use.
+It is the difference between quitting in frustration and exhaustion and instead feeling so empowered that you start looking for new ways to put your delightfully easy tools to use.

-My forsythia needed a serious electric machete type of intervention and I was happy to see if the Stihl HSA 56 hedge trimmer (a slightly smaller and battery powered version of the electric machete that saved the Natick Mall) could do the job.
+My forsythia needed a serious electric machete type of intervention and I was happy to see if the Stihl HSA 56 hedge trimmer could do the job.

 Could a battery powered hedge trimmer restore my swallowed up path?